Does Pear cause bloating?

 Lower-FODMAP alternatives

 Kiwifruit or orange can be a useful swap.
-Both are low FODMAP and refreshing.
+Both are common lower-FODMAP fruit options.

 Related food checks